 NFUM has reduced charges further for GSPs from 1.0% per annum to 0.75% per annum.
 This now applies for all workplace pension contracts from 1 September 2016, not only the ones which are Qualifying Policies under Auto-Enrolment.

 From 1 January 2017 NFUM:

-- introduced a 0% cap on the exit charge for GPP policyholders aged 55 or over; - continue to apply a 5% cap on the exit charge for GPP policyholders under age 55 until 31st March 2018 when the charge will be removed.
+- " introduced a 0% cap on the exit charge for GPP policyholders aged 55 or over; - " continued to apply a 5% cap on the exit charge for GPP policyholders under age 55.